-Assesses the quality of relationships children have with their peers. e.g., "I
+Assesses the quality of relationships children have with their peers. e.g., "I have a friend I can tell everything to."

-RESEARCH HIGHLIGHTS
+RESEARCH HIGHLIGHTS CONNECTEDNESS

 Children who do not feel part of a group or feel cast out by their own group are at risk of anxiety and depression.
 They are also at higher risk of low school attendance and future school drop-out (Veiga et al., 2014).
 Strong social connections in adolescence are a better predictor of well-being in adulthood than their academic achievement (Olsson, 2013).